haroldlinke/MobaLedCheckColors/README.md

 History of Change
 V1.00 23.11.2019 - Harold Linke - first release

-MobaLedCheckColors supports the MobaLedLib by Hardi Stengelin https://github.com/Hardi-St/MobaLedLib
+MobaLedCheckColors needs and supports the MobaLedLib by Hardi Stengelin https://github.com/Hardi-St/MobaLedLib

 MobaLedCheckColors is free software: you can redistribute it and/or modify